-Taking the top off the unit at the back and taking a look at how it is put in there and wired.
-In the videos the Roadtreks had a power outlet in the cupboard above the back seat beside the air conditioning unit, mine did not.
+Taking the top off the unit at the back and taking a look at how it is set into the space and wired would be our first job.
+In the YouTube videos we watched, the Roadtreks had a power outlet in the cupboard above the back seat beside the air conditioning unit.
+Mine did not.
 We had to figure out how we were going to get power to the a/c unit.

-The unit that was in the van, a 13000 BTU Duotherm was a large unit that took up most of the space.
-I did not think I really needed 13000 btu to keep me cool.
-Not to mention the more BTU’s the more expensive.
-We need to be cost effective as well as cool effective.
-The unit I was buying was much smaller.
+The unit that was in the Roadtrek is a 13000 BTU Duotherm.
+It was a large unit that took up most of the space.
+I did not think I needed 13000 BTU (British Thermal Unit) to keep me cool.
+Not to mention, the more BTU, the more expensive the unit.
+We need to be cost-effective as well as cool-effective.
+The air conditioning unit I was buying was much smaller.
 We would need filler to keep it stable.

 We were ready to install.
 One more issue.
 How are we going to power it?
-Tom got a regular power plug box and using the wires that powered the existing unit, mounted it to the side of the a/c compartment.
-This tied it into the 110V power I would need to run the unit.
+Tom put a regular power plug box and mounted it to the side of the a/c compartment.
+Connecting the wires that powered the existing unit to the new plug allowed me to tie into the 110V power I would need to run the unit.

 Once that was done the new unit was put in place.

-All ready to go we plugged in the power, hit the power button on the remote and Ahhhh!
+All ready to go, we plugged in the power, hit the power button on the remote and Ahhhh!
 What a beautiful feeling.
 Just an FYI.
 This is the first home I have ever had that has air conditioning.
-Now since I do not have a generator I have to be plugged in to use it but when it is so hot that I am sweating because I made a coffee I will find a plug!
+I do not have a generator so I have to be plugged in to use the air conditioning, but when it is so hot that I am sweating because I made coffee, I will find a plug!
 Lol!

 Hopefully soon the weather will improve and I can finish the paint and decorations on the outside.
 When she is all done I will do a video tour on all the changes I have made in the last few weeks.
 In the meantime I will make a coffee, write a blog in the comfort of my air-conditioned home.